 First, it allowed her to release her negative feelings that can become quite burdensome if they remain unexpressed for long.
 Second, she could do this without risking her most important relationships because passive-aggressiveness is indirect and avoids direct confrontation.

-Truth is we’ve all been passive-aggressive at some point and that’s completely normal.
-The problem occurs when it becomes a dominant trait in our personality (as in Jane’s case) and begins to threaten our well-being.
+We’ve all been passive-aggressive at some point and that’s okay.
+The problem occurs when it becomes a dominant trait in our personality (as in Jane’s case) and harms our well-being and relationships.

 In any case, honesty and openness is a much better strategy.
-At the root of it, passive-aggressiveness is a result of a lack of assertiveness.
+At its root, passive-aggressiveness results from a lack of assertiveness.
 Assertiveness is the antidote to passive-aggressiveness.